Privacy

 Right to restriction of processing – You have the right to ask us to restrict the processing of your personal information in certain circumstances.

-Right to object to processing – You have the the right to object to the processing of your personal information in certain circumstances.
+Right to object to processing – You have the the right to object to the processing of your personal information in certain circumstances, including where processing is based on legitimate interests.

 The rights you have depend on the lawful basis for processing.